Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Methods

-Since embedding quality is essential for contrastive learning, we investigate the effect of the gated attention mechanism~\cite{gated}, registers~\cite{register}, and \ac{RMS} normalization~\cite{rmsnorm} on feature representation.
-While the first two methods originate from large language models and computer vision, respectively, they both address the issue of attention artifacts.
-The gated attention mechanism adds a gating factor to the attention formulation.
-This allows the model to focus on informative features while suppressing noise.
-Registers are auxiliary learnable tokens added to the input sequence that act as ``sinks'' for global information.
+As embedding quality is essential for contrastive learning, we investigate the effect of the gated attention mechanism~\cite{gated}, registers~\cite{register}, and \ac{RMS} normalization~\cite{rmsnorm} on feature representation quality.
+While the first two methods originate from large language models and computer vision, respectively, they are both designed to mitigate the issue of attention-related artifacts.
+The gated attention mechanism adds a gating factor to the attention formulation, allowing the model to focus on informative features while suppressing noise.
+Registers are auxiliary learnable tokens added to the input sequence that can act as ``sinks'' for global information artifacts, allowing global context to be learned without overloading content tokens.
 This prevents the model from repurposing semantic tokens for global reasoning.
 Additionally, we employ \ac{RMS} normalization to improve training stability and representation quality.
 We apply head-wise gated attention to both the attention pooling layer and the text Transformer encoder, whereas \ac{RMS} normalization and registers are only used within the text Transformer.
+We evaluate these design choices in Sec.~\ref{sec:architectural_analysis}.